 What features will Rush Line BRT vehicles have?

 The vehicles used for the Rush Line BRT will be modern, state-of-the-art vehicles designed for an enjoyable customer experience.
-Like all buses in Metro Transit's system, Rush Line BRT vehicles will accommodate bicycles and will be ADA-accessible with ramps, seating areas and accommodations for customers with disabilities.
-It is expected that the vehicles will either be diesel-electric hybrids or fully electric.
+Like all buses in Metro Transit's system, Rush Line BRT vehicles will accommodate bicycles and be ADA-compliant with ramps, seating areas and accommodations for customers with disabilities.

 When will construction begin?
 When will the Rush Line BRT open?